jamietre/CsQuery/source/README.md

 The CsQuery source is C# targeting .NET4.
 There are no dependencies.

+The CsQuery.NuSpec file is generated automatically from a batch file under /build.

 Please see the main [readme](https://github.com/jamietre/CsQuery/blob/master/README.md) for usage information.
 This document is mostly a change log.

 ### Change Log

 ####Version 1.3.3 (December 30, 2012)

 - [Issue #71](https://github.com/jamietre/CsQuery/issues/71) Sign assembly
 - [Issue #69](https://github.com/jamietre/CsQuery/issues/69) Parser aborts when http-equiv Content-Type header found after 4096 bytes